MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

 1. You can update your workflow's recognizable name in the **Display name** field, but you can't change the configured web service or pipeline.
 Select **Next**.

-1. For each **Web service input**, you may update the matching **Entity** from Audience Insights.
+1. For each **Web service input**, you can update the matching **Entity** from audience insights.
 Then, select **Next**.

 1. In the **Model Output Parameters** step, set the following properties:
-   - Machine Learning Studio Classic
+   - Machine Learning Studio (classic)
       1. Enter the output **Entity name** you want web service output results to flow into.
    - Azure Machine Learning
       1. Enter the output **Entity name** you want pipeline output results to flow into.
-      1. Select the **Output data store parameter name** of your test pipeline from the dropdown.
+      1. Select the **Output data store parameter name** for your test pipeline.
-      1. Select the **Output Path parameter name** of your test pipeline from the dropdown.
+      1. Select the **Output Path parameter name** for your test pipeline.

 1. Select the matching attribute from the **Customer ID in results** drop-down list that identifies customers and select **Save**.
-   - Please note that you need to pick an attribute from our Inference Output with values similar to the Customer ID column of the Customer Entity.
-If you are unable to pick such a column, please pick an attribute that uniquely identifies the row.
+   You need to choose an attribute from the inference output with values similar to the Customer ID column of the Customer entity.
+If don't have such a column in your data set, choose an attribute that uniquely identifies the row.

 ## Run a workflow